ShrutiSawant0804/Red-Bus-Clone/README.md

-# Red-Bus-Clone
-RedBus Clone is a web application that simulates the functionalities of the popular bus booking platform, RedBus.
-This project is currently a work in progress, with the home page designed using HTML and CSS.
-Future updates will include full functionality for searching and booking bus tickets.
+🚌 RedBus Clone
+This is a frontend clone of the popular bus ticket booking platform RedBus, built using HTML, CSS, and JavaScript.
+It replicates the main design and functionality of the original RedBus website, focusing on responsive layout and smooth user experience.

+✨ Features
+Home page similar to RedBus

+Search buses between the source and the destination

+Beautiful responsive design (works on mobile, tablet, and desktop)

+Attractive banners and offers section

+Simple form validation (with JavaScript)

+Smooth transitions and hover effects

-Technologies Used
+📂 Technologies Used
-Frontend:
-HTML
-CSS
+HTML5 - For basic webpage structure

+CSS3 - For styling, animations, and responsiveness

+JavaScript - For basic interactivity and form handling

+Made by Shruti Sawant